-Your spouse, friend, parent, or child just came out to you as transgender… now what?
+Your spouse, friend, parent, or child just came out to you… now what?

 You're likely filled with tons of questions, concerns, and mixed feelings, too many to count.
-Like, what exactly does it mean to be transgender?
+Like, what exactly does it mean to be transgender or non-binary?
 What does this mean for my relationship?
 Or, where can I get support and accurate information about gender?

 You may have a wealth of feelings and thoughts arising:

 - excited for your loved one at the courage to live authentically;

 - fearful of what your loved one will experience in the world around them (harassment, persecution) and desires to protect and shelter them;

 - anxious about how this may change your relationship with your loved one;

 - worries about your loved one's emotional health (depression, anxiety, isolation);